Can You Hold the Electrode While Stick Welding? When and How To

 Electrical shock

-For security reasons, most welders have an upper limit of 85V.
+For safety reasons, most welders have an upper limit of 85V.
 The higher the voltage, the easier it is for the current to pass your skin’s resistance and shock you.
 But a high enough voltage is necessary to start the arc.

 After the arc starts, the voltage drops even lower between 17V and 25V, depending on the rod’s diameter.

 The worse case is if your skin and gloves are wet, for example, from sweating.
 That’s because the natural electrical resistance of your skin drops many times over when it is wet.
-So electrical current with lower voltage can pass through it.

 Burns